ML Execution

 - Once all inferences are completed and results are available, the transaction is retrieved from the mempool for further execution.

-- EVM immediately executes the transaction with pre-computed inference results.
+- Transaction is executed with pre-computed inference results.

 - Transaction is included in the next block.